 How to Apply

 The Forest Service publishes an annual request for applications for the Community Forest Program (CFP) in the Federal Register.
+The Program is currently accepting applications which are due to State Foresters or Tribal governments by January 11, 2021.
 Applications are encouraged from across the country.

 If you are interested in applying, contact your CFP Regional Contact.
-For complete information on the program and application process, see the new Community Forest Road Map a resource for potential program applicants or grant recipients.
+For complete information on the program and application process, see the Community Forest Road Map, a resource for potential program applicants or grant recipients.

 - Scoring Guidance

 - State Foresters Contact Information